plot_ppi(data, r=None, az=None, elev=0.0, site=None, proj=None, fig=None, ax=111, func='pcolormesh', rf=1.0, **kwargs)¶

 Plots a Plan Position Indicator (PPI).

-rshould give the location of the start of each range bin, while
+rshould give the location of the center of each range bin,

 numpy.ndarray) – The data to be plotted.
 It is assumed that the first dimension is over the azimuth angles, while the second dimension is over the range bins